hubverse-org/hubDocs/docs/source/user-guide/target-data-details.md

   correspond to a particular `target_date` regardless of the forecast horizon.
 Similarly, in a scenario projection setting, the `scenario_id` can be omitted.
-- The `output_type` and `output_type_id` columns only need to be included if the hub collects pmf or cdf outputs.
-As was described above, for those two output types the `oracle_value` depends on the `output_type_id`.
-On the other hand, the `oracle_value` is not specific to the quantile level for quantile forecasts or the sample index for sample forecasts, and so for these output types (as well as mean and median), the `output_type_id` is not needed to align observations with predictions.
-  - If the hub collects quantile, sample, mean, or median outputs alongside pmf or cdf outputs, a combined oracle output dataset may be created with all output types.
-In that case, the oracle output should include an `output_type_id` column, but the value of that column will be ignored when merging the oracle output with predictions of output type quantile, sample, mean, or median.
-For those output types, the oracle output data should only include one row with the observed value for the quantile or sample forecasts in each task id group, rather than one row for each quantile level or for each sample index.
-The `output_type_id` column in those rows may be set to a missing value as a representation of the fact that that value does not contain information about the quantile level or sample index specified as the `output_type_id` in the model outputs.
-    The precise mechanism used to represent missing values differs depending on the tools being used.
-For example, in CSV files, an empty string (`""`) may be used, while in parquet files, a `null` is used.

 ### Oracle output format: examples